Competition

 Plants also compete for water and living space (including access to light, and minerals in soil), and sometimes for the attention of certain animals for pollination and occasionally other animals for seed dispersal.

 Competition is more noticeable in the case of animals than in plants, but it still exists nevertheless.
-You just don't see them fighting or hear them driving others away!
+You just don't see plants fighting or hear them driving others away!

 Some thoughts